aimms/how-to/Articles/623/623-bias-in-ai.rst

 How these utilities work in detail is outside the scope of this article.

 .. seealso::
-    Here you can find specific explanations about how to create and connect a Python Service using AIMMS.
+    Here you can find specific explanations about how to `create and connect a Python Service using AIMMS <https://how-to.aimms.com/Articles/599/599-Integrating-Python-with-AIMMS.html>`_.

 WebUI Features
 ---------------